sergeykomlach/AdvancedBiometricPromptCompat/README.md

 `fun openSettings(Activity): Boolean` - returns `true` if open the "Enroll biometric" settings screen for specified biometric

-`fun isBiometricEnrollChanged(): Boolean` - returns `true` if enrollment changed for specified biometric.

-**NOTE!!!
-Be careful using 'isBiometricEnrollChanged' - due to technical limitations, it can return incorrect result in many cases**
+`fun registerCustomBiometric(): Boolean` - returns `true` provided biometric can be registered.
+Useful when you need to implement non-hadrware functions like AWS VoiceID etc.

 `fun isSilentAuthAvailable(): Boolean` - returns `true` if silent auth available.